fadeoutsoftware/WASDI/README.md

 ### REST Controllers — `it.fadeout.rest.resources`

 The web server exposes a JAX-RS REST API.

+> The API are documented here https://wasdi.readthedocs.io/en/latest/Api/index.html

 Each resource class handles one area of the API:

 | Resource class | Base path | Responsibility |
 |----------------|-----------|----------------|